OpenLLM-France/Lucie-dataset-filtering/README.md

 - `quality_signals`: contain the quality signals of the documents

 Documents are in the same order in each corresponding bucket output between `quality_signals` and `documents`, but not necessarily in the same order as the input dataset (because of multiprocessing).

+As in RedpajamaV2, the output documents are separated according to their perplexity scores into three buckets (tail, middle, head).

 Unique id to identify document between the different folders is the `id` field.